communitiesuk/plotly_dashboard_docs/ADR/001_load_testing.md

 | Language                               | node.js (javascript)              | Java                                | Python    |

 ### Additional Detail
-DAP has no external Internet access to download files.
-JMeter can be pulled across into the DAP by first downloading it onto the local machine and moving it via OneDrive, however this process can be tedious and time-consuming.
-See https://mhclg.sharepoint.com/sites/DataImprovementProgramme/DAP/SitePages/Utilising-OneDrive-in-the-DAP.aspx
+DAP has no external Internet access to download files. ~~JMeter can be pulled across into the DAP by first downloading it onto the local machine and moving it via OneDrive, however this process can be tedious and time-consuming.
+See https://mhclg.sharepoint.com/sites/DataImprovementProgramme/DAP/SitePages/Utilising-OneDrive-in-the-DAP.aspx~~.
+JMeter uses Log4J, which has a critical security vulnerability and should not be installed on company machines due to this.

 JMeter uses a GUI to define the tests which are then exported out into a .jmx file.
 This can then be used to run the tests without the use of a user interface